betaflight/betaflight.com/docs/wiki/tuning/4-2-Tuning-Notes.md

 To respond quickly, stick with the default `vbat_sag_lpf_period` of 2, or 200ms.
 This has a time constant of about 33ms, fast enough to respond very quickly to fast throttle blips and quick split-S turn type sags.

 Whoops tend to be flown at lower voltages than mini quads, so the warning voltage is often set lower, eg 3.3V.
 The attenuation range, and the initial maximum motor output suppression value, will be a bit bigger.
-In this case, slightly reduceing the compensation amount, eg to say 80%, will stop it feeling very dull at the start.
+In this case, slightly reducing the compensation amount, eg to say 80%, will stop it feeling very dull at the start.
 However, some whoops sag a lot, and on some a value above 100 may be useful to get a constant feeling across the battery range.

 No adjustments are required when using HV cells.